hyli-ai/dw-redshift/README.md

 * [Project Instructions](#project-instructions)

 ## Introduction

+### Scenario
-A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analytics team is particularly interested in understanding what songs users are listening to.
-Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
+Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

+### Goal
-The goal of this project is to create a Postgres database with tables designed to optimize queries on song play analysis and as a data engineer, I will create a database schema and ETL pipeline for this analysis.
-I will also be able to test the database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare the results with their expected results.
+The goal of this project, as a data engineer, is to build an ETL pipeline that extracts the data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for the analytics team to continue finding insights in what songs their users are listening to.
+It is also expected to test the database and ETL pipeline by running queries given by the analytics team from Sparkify and compare the results with their expected results.

 ## Project Description
-* Use the data modeling technique with Postgres to build an ETL pipeline using Python.

-* Define fact and dimension tables for a star schema for a particular analytic focus, and write an ETL pipeline that transfers data from files in two local directories into these tables in Postgres using Python and SQL.
+* Build an ETL pipeline for a database hosted on Redshift based on the knowledge of data warehouses and AWS.

+* Load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.

 ## Dataset
-Two sets of data are presented in the data folder: the **Song Dataset** and the **Log Dataset**:
+Two sets of data are presented: the **Song Dataset** and the **Log Dataset**.
+These datasets reside in S3, and here are the S3 links for each:

+* Song data: `s3://udacity-dend/song_data`
+* Log data: `s3://udacity-dend/log_data`
+* Log data json path: `s3://udacity-dend/log_json_path.json`

 ### Song Dataset
 The first dataset is a subset of real data from the [Million Song Dataset](https://labrosa.ee.columbia.edu/millionsong/).
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
 For example, here are filepaths to two files in this dataset.